FULLBL00M/termtek-python-console-menu-system/README.md

 ```

-The goal of this project is to provide a simple to use menu system to inexperienced coders, while providing a dependable foundation for experienced developers to utilize aswell.

-The inspiration for this project was to simplify creation and maintenance of interconnected console menu programs.
+The inspiration for this project was to simplify and accelerate the creation and maintenance of interconnected console menu programs.

 <b>Quality of life features:</b><br>
 The back buttons will automatically map to the menu that called it so you don't have to worry about that.<br>